NKjoep/nkjoep.github.io/_posts/2014-04-09-Improve-your-Git-prompt.md

 ---

-A [friend of mine](http://simoneloru.com/), during a remote shared video session, noticied my shell while we were deciding what to commit and what to merge.
+A [friend of mine](http://simoneloru.com/), during a remote shared video session, noticed my shell while we were deciding what to commit and what to merge.

 ![Example of my prompt]({{ site.url }}/assets/posts/2014-04-09-Improve-your-Git-prompt/prompt.png)